boidushya/blog.boidu.dev/blogs/better-lyrics.md

 and another on [r/webdev](https://www.reddit.com/r/webdev/comments/1dran79/i_built_a_browser_extension_for_youtube_music/).
 I also launched it on [Product Hunt](https://www.producthunt.com/posts/better-lyrics).

-The extension was getting more and more users, and I was getting more and more feedback.
 Somewhere along the way, I decided to make a website for the extension, which didn't take too long at all since that's what I do for a living.

 Fast forward to today, the extension has over 1500 daily active users, and has about 70,000 impressions across web stores.